puzl-cloud/terraform-puzl-gitlabpipelinesintegration/README.md

-# Puzl GitLab Pipelines Integration Terraform module
+# puzl.cloud Terraform module for GitLab Integration

 ## Overview

-This Terraform module is designed to connect your GitLab instance with [GitLab Pipelines Service](https://gitlab-pipelines.puzl.cloud) by Puzl.
+This Terraform module is designed to connect your GitLab instance with [Cloud Pipelines Service](https://gitlab-pipelines.puzl.cloud) by Puzl.
 One Integration scopes one team or department within your organization and might enable its owner or maintainer to set up and manage runners for executing their pipeline jobs.

 Administrator (owner of Puzl account) creates Integrations in their Puzl root namespace, which can be found in [Puzl dashboard](https://gitlab-pipelines.puzl.cloud/dashboard/integrations) after account creation.
-The detailed description of the fields used in this module can be found in the related [GitLab Pipelines Integration documentation](https://gitlab-pipelines.puzl.cloud/docs/api/custom-puzl-resources/gitlab-pipelines-integration/).
+The detailed description of the fields used in this module can be found in the related [GitLab Integration documentation](https://gitlab-pipelines.puzl.cloud/docs/api/custom-puzl-resources/gitlab-pipelines-integration/).

 ## Features

-- Management of GitLab Pipelines Integrations.
+- Management of GitLab Integrations.
 - Outputs the name of Claim Namespace where the GitLab Runners can be claimed.

 ## Requirements